 Model Portfolios Explained

-Investment comes with expectations.
-Investors may seek high returns, low risk, tax efficiency and perhaps even social status.
-A financial advisor can assemble a model portfolio for investors and illustrate how it will achieve their goals.
+Investing comes with expectations.
+Many investors, for example, may seek high returns, low risk, tax efficiency and perhaps even social status.
+This has created a need for investors to feel like they understand the direction of their overall portfolio.
+So, financial advisors have started to assemble model portfolios for investors to illustrate how they will achieve their overall financial and portfolio goals.

-Model portfolios are a diversified group of assets designed to achieve an expected return with a corresponding risk.
+Model portfolios are a diversified group of assets designed to achieve an expected return with the corresponding risk.
 Ideally, each portfolio has a combination of managed investments based on extensive research.
-These portfolio blend asset classes, investment managers and investment strategies to achieve diversification.
+These portfolios blend asset classes, investment managers and investment strategies to achieve diversification.

 Advantages of Investing in a Model Portfolio